gregce/gregce/README.md

 ### 🛠 Technologies
 I work primarily with TypeScript and Python for most development projects, Swift for mobile applications, SQL for data management, and historically R for statistical analysis and data science workflows.

-Most of the code I write these days is w/ Claude Code and Cursor.
-I save and build contextual knowledge representations with [SpecStory Extensions](https://get.specstory.com/extension).
+Most of the code I write these days is done w/ [Claude Code](https://www.anthropic.com/claude-code), [Bearclaude](https://get.specstory.com/bearclaude) or [Cursor](https://cursor.com/).
+I save my AI chats and build contextual knowledge representations with [SpecStory Extensions](https://get.specstory.com/extension).

 ### ✨ A Few of my Favorite Things